Nerium: Research

 Drugs derived from N. oleander have been investigated as a treatment for cancer, but have failed to demonstrate clinical utility.
 According to the American Cancer Society, the trials conducted so far have produced no evidence of benefit, while they did cause adverse side effects.

 Culture

 Oracle of Delphi

 In a research study done by Haralampos V. Harissis, he claims that the laurel the Pythia is commonly depicted with is actually an oleander plant, and the poisonous plant and its subsequent hallucinations are the source of the oracle's mystical power and subsequent prophecies.
 Many of the symptoms that primary sources such as Plutarch and Democritus report align with results of oleander poisoning.
-Harissis also provides evidence claiming that the word laurel may of been used to describe an oleander leaf.
+Harissis also provides evidence claiming that the word laurel may have been used to describe an oleander leaf.

 Folklore

 The toxicity of the plant makes it the center of an urban legend documented on several continents and over more than a century.
 Often told as a true and local event, typically an entire family, or in other tellings a group of scouts, succumbs after consuming hot dogs or other food roasted over a campfire using oleander sticks.
 Some variants tell of this happening to Napoleon's or Alexander the Great's soldiers.

 There is an ancient account mentioned by Pliny the Elder in his Natural History, who described a region in Pontus in Turkey where the honey was poisoned from bees having pollinated poisonous flowers, with the honey left as a poisonous trap for an invading army.
 The flowers have sometimes been mis-translated as oleander, but oleander flowers are nectarless and therefore cannot transmit any toxins via nectar.
 The actual flower referenced by Pliny was either Azalea or Rhododendron, which is still used in Turkey to produce a hallucinogenic honey.

 Oleander is the official flower of the city of Hiroshima, having been the first to bloom following the atomic bombing of the city in 1945.